HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

 Using data batching
 ^^^^^^^^^^^^^^^^^^^
 In Monte Carlo replica fits, it is possible to use data batching during training.
-This can be done by adding the following settings to the Monte Carlo settings in the runcard:
+This can be done by adding the following settings to the runcard:

 .. code-block:: bash